 If you see a lot of empty engagement signals on a high-value account, it’s time to act fast to prevent churn.

-And there you go, voice of customer analysis in a nutshell.
+And there you go, the voice of customer analysis in a nutshell!

 We hope you found it helpful.
 If you’d like to learn more, we have several courses on voice of customer data, including courses on how to measure, analyze, act and grow using a Net Promoter Score program.